mautic/developer-documentation-new/docs/design/labelling.rst

 Permanently deletes all files or objects that have been placed into a trash container.

-Compare Move to trash.
+See also Move to trash.

 Export
 ^^^^^^

 Saves data in a different format external to the system.
 Typically opens a secondary window for the User to specify the file type and destination (for example, storing table data as a set of comma-separated values).

-Compare Import.
+See also Import.

 F
 -